 How to Prevent Diluted Urine Test?

-Employers who are clever enough to stay a step ahead of potential drug users in their workforce are aware of these fraudulent practices and equip themselves with the technology and testing procedures necessary to thwart them.
-Urine testing strips can be used to evaluate collected samples prior to running the actual drug tests.
-Adulterants and attempts to make the sample deceptive by dilution can be detected by these tests.
-Some drug testing kits are already equipped with such pre-testing features to safeguard the validity of the test.
+Employers who want to keep ahead of possible drug users in their workforce are aware of these fraudulent techniques and have the equipment and testing processes to counter them.
+Urine testing strips can examine samples before drug tests.
+These tests can detect adulterants and sample dilutions.
+Some drug testing kits include pre-testing to ensure test validity.

 Check with the Ovus Medical website to learn about the best options available to your company in preventing defective drug testing due to urine dilution.